YourSwimLog.com

 Garmin is one of the most popular wearable developers on the planet, and they are especially popular among the endurance set, including runners, cyclists, triathletes, and you know it—swimmers.

-They have been in the tracker and wearable business since nearly the beginning, and has it pretty well figured out.
-Their experience, quality of product, and ease of use is why it topped my personal list of best waterproof fitness trackers.
+They have been in the tracker and wearable business since nearly the beginning and have it pretty well figured out.
+Their experience, quality of product, and ease of use are why they topped my personal list of best waterproof fitness trackers.

-A number of their swimming watches include the ability to track laps and strokes in the pool, but they only have one watch that is made specifically for swimmers—the aptly named Garmin Swim.
+A number of their swimming watches include the ability to track laps and strokes in the pool, but they only have one watch that is made specifically for swimmers—the aptly named Garmin Swim, now in its second iteration.

 Here’s what you need to know about this bad boy.